vasu31dev/playwright-ts/README.md

 In this example, we're using various functions from ElementUtils:

 1. `getText(input: string | Locator,options?: TimeoutOption)`: This function gets inner text.
 The input parameter is a string or Locator representing the element to get text.
-TimeoutOption is a optional parameter for time out
+TimeoutOption is an optional parameter for time out
-2. `getAllTexts(input: string | Locator):`: This function gets all inner texts from the given locator and TimeoutOption is a optional parameter for timeout
+2. `getAllTexts(input: string | Locator):`: This function gets all inner texts from the given locator and TimeoutOption is an optional parameter for timeout
-3. `getInputValue(input: string | Locator,options?: TimeoutOption):`: This function gets input value form text or form fields.
+3. `getInputValue(input: string | Locator, options?: TimeoutOption):`: This function gets input value form text or form fields.
 The input parameter is a string or Locator representing the element to get text.
-TimeoutOption is a optional parameter for time out
+TimeoutOption is an optional parameter for time out
-4. `getAttribute(input: string | Locator,attributeName: string,options?: TimeoutOption):`: This function gets attribute value from the given attributeName parameter of the Locator with TiemoutOption as optional parameter
+4. `getAttribute(input: string | Locator,attributeName: string, options?: TimeoutOption):`: This function gets attribute value from the given attributeName parameter of the Locator with TiemoutOption as an optional parameter
-5. `isElementVisible(input: string | Locator,options?: TimeoutOption):`: This function checks whether the given input parameter is visible and returns boolean value
+5. `isElementVisible(input: string | Locator, options?: TimeoutOption):`: This function checks whether the given input parameter is visible and returns a boolean value

 ### AssertUtils